Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 2. Yoga for Perimenopause

-Poses like Setu Bandhasana (Bridge Pose) and Supta Baddha Konasana (Reclined Bound Angle Pose) help reduce stress and hot flashes
+Poses like Setu Bandhasana (Bridge Pose) and Supta Baddha Konasana (Reclined Bound Angle Pose) may help reduce stress and hot flashes

-3. Pranayama (Breathing Exercises) for Perimenopause
+3. Pranayama (Breathing Practices)

 4. Meditation and Mindfulness